 – “Mapping the Pre-Modern Mediterranean: Food, Health and Climate,” two-day seminar lecture delivered at Dumbarton Oaks Research Library, Washington D.C., July 16-17, 2009.

 – “Provisioning in the Pre-Modern Mediterranean,” delivered at the ICMS, MI, May, 2009.

 News coverage of own research and expert interviews

-"An ice core reveals how profoundly the Black Death change society," Forbes Magazine.
+"An ice core reveals how profoundly the Black Death changed society," Forbes Magazine

-"Climate Data Suggests Famine Worsened the Black Death," Archaeology, January 07, 2016.
+"Climate Data Suggests Famine Worsened the Black Death," Archaeology Magazine